Saint-Ex422/contactmanager/README.txt

 list from a List of PhoneNumbers.
 This function was tested by making REST calls to insert a bunch of records and then calling the contact-list url to generate the list.

+I also added a more traditional unit test for the call-list function.

 I did not provide separate tests for the other functions since I found myself essentially testing the behavior of Spring itself